safdar-azeem/nuxt-apollo-client/README.md

 ### Everything is set up for you: 🚀

 - No need to install Apollo Client or GraphQL codegen packages
-- All necessary dependencies are automatically handled
+- All necessary dependencies will be automatically handled
 - Apollo Client configuration is done for you

 ## Minimal Configuration